 Since having the DIEP procedure last summer, I am in better shape now than I was before my surgery and enjoy the same active lifestyle that I always have.
 It seems to me that every woman considering breast reconstruction would choose this method if she had the choice to.
 Diagnosis of a serious disease is devastating enough, without having to suffer through a diminishing experience of make-do reconstruction surgery.
 Dr. Spiegel has given me back my femininity and my quality of life! – S.H.

-My mother, her sister, and three of my first cousin have battled breast cancer; sadly we lost my cousin at the age of 27 to breast cancer, so knowing my family history, my primary Doctor wanted to watch me closely so they scheduled my first mammogram at the age of 35.
+My mother, her sister, and three of my first cousins have battled breast cancer; sadly we lost my cousin at the age of 27 to breast cancer, so knowing my family history, my primary Doctor wanted to watch me closely so they scheduled my first mammogram at the age of 35.

 I had my mammogram, and had a weird feeling something was not right, because they had to do several areas over 3 times, but not knowing what to expect I tried to forget about it.
 Two weeks later I was contacted by the clinic that I needed to contact them to come in for additional testing.
 I was notified by letter; I received it the Wednesday night before Thanksgiving, so I was unable to speak to anyone over the long holiday weekend.
 On Monday, I was told there were some abnormalities in my mammogram called micro calcifications, and I needed 8 needle core biopsies performed.
 I was scheduled a week later; the biopsies were all performed the same day it took about 4 hours to complete all of them, and it took quite a bit out of me, emotionally and physically.
-I left the clinic in tears and holding an ice pack to breasts to relieve the pain.
+I left the clinic in tears and holding an ice pack to my breasts to relieve the pain.
 I received the results about 2 weeks later, and the results were good.
 No cancer, I was thrilled.
 I was told I would need to go back in 6 months for a follow up mammogram.
 Six months later, I went for my follow up, and they found a mass in one of my breasts.
 The radiologists were very concerned with the mass, as it was highly characteristic of cancer, as were the past calcifications.
-So they had me in for biopsy in 2 days.
+So they had me in for a biopsy in 2 days.
 Again I waited 2 weeks for the results and results were good again, no malignancy.
 I had to go again for another follow up six months later, and they found another area that was suspicious of cancer.
 Again I had to have another biopsy, and I again got good news, no cancer.
 So in less than 2 years, I had 10 false alarms, so I met with my doctor and asked him what he thought I should do about my ongoing issues.
 My breast doctor sat down with me and told me with that the characteristics of all of my masses were highly likely to evolve to cancer, and with my family history, the now scarred tissue (due to each biopsy), and my fibrocystic breast tissue, he was concerned when and if it turned to cancer he would miss it in the early stages.
 We discussed genetic testing, and though that was an option, as he explained that would not change all of the mammograms and biopsies that would surely be needed until I hit menopause.
 I asked him if I were his wife what he would recommend.
 He told me to meet with Dr. Aldona Spiegel, breast reconstruction specialist at Methodist to discuss a prophylactic mastectomy.
-I don't know how I felt when I left his office, but it was the lowest I had ever felt in my life.
-I wasn't expecting his recommendation, but I had asked him for his honest professional opinion, and I got it.
+I don’t know how I felt when I left his office, but it was the lowest I had ever felt in my life.
+I wasn’t expecting his recommendation, but I had asked him for his honest professional opinion, and I got it.
 I cried the whole way home.
 I am normally a pretty optimistic person, but I was feeling so helpless, overwhelmed and anxious.
 I made the appointment with you, Dr. Spiegel and was not looking forward to the appointment.
 From the moment you entered the exam room I relaxed.
 You were so kind and warm towards me and my husband, that I immediately felt better.
 You spent about 1 hour with us on the first visit and never rushed, or made me feel as if you needed to go.
 You showed me on my body where I could expect an incision and what I would feel like.
-You gave me all of my options and I will never forget how you asked me to move off the exam table, and sit in your stool, and you raised the top of the exam chair and used the white paper as a easel and proceeded to draw a women's body and show me how the DIEP flap procedure was performed.
+You gave me all of my options and I will never forget how you asked me to move off the exam table, and sit in your stool, and you raised the top of the exam chair and used the white paper as a easel and proceeded to draw a woman’s body and show me how the DIEP flap procedure was performed.
 You were compassionate and caring.
 I left knowing that I was going to be proactive with my healthcare and make decisions which would maximize my life and increase my quality of life.
 I know that some people feel that a prophylactic mastectomy is drastic, why have a surgery for what might happen.
 But only women who understand the anxiety of waiting and the devastation of breast cancer can understand my choice.
-In less than 2 years, when you add the time waiting to be scheduled for a mammogram, waiting for those test results, waiting to be scheduled for biopsies, waiting for those results - I had spent over 24 weeks(6 months) just waiting for tests results.
+In less than 2 years, when you add the time waiting to be scheduled for a mammogram, waiting for those test results, waiting to be scheduled for biopsies, waiting for those results – I had spent over 24 weeks(6 months) just waiting for tests results.
 Anything I could do to take more control of my life, I was going to do.